Posted On: Nov 13, 2017 In: What's Happening

 A Navigator is a person or organization that’s trained and able to help consumers, small businesses, and their employees as they look for health coverage options through the Marketplace, including completing eligibility and enrollment forms.
 These individuals and organizations are required to be unbiased.
 Their services are free to consumers.

-We just added another perk to having a library card.
+Here’s another perk to having a library card.

 Three area athletic facilities, Body Boutique, CrossFit Lawrence, and Summit Gym have collaborated with Gwen, our Health Librarian, to offer a free 1-month pass to library cardholders.